Learn how to reduce your income and estate tax, fast.

 A sale-leaseback is a financial arrangement in which a solar project developer sells a solar system to an investor and then leases it back from the investor.
 This way, the investor benefits from tax incentives and a steady income stream from the project with minimal overhead, and the developer operates, maintains the system and is able to take the risk and make a profit based on the spread between the price they sell the electricity and what they pay you.

 A solar developer sells a $500,000 solar system to an investor and leases it back for 20 years at a rate of $25,000/year (5% of the investment).
-The investor can claim a 40% federal investment tax credit ($200,000) in the first year and accelerated depreciation, reducing their tax liability by another $209,500, primarily in their first year.
+The investor can claim a up to 40% federal investment tax credit ($200,000) in the first year and accelerated depreciation that will reduce their tax liability by another $209,500, primarily in their first year.
 The lease payments generate an additional $500,000 over 20 years.
-Or in other words after investing just $90,500, because $409,500 ($200,000 from Federal tax credits + $209,500 from depreciation) of the $500,000 investment would have been lost to taxes without this investment, he/she can make $500,000 over 20 years!
-Check out our in depth case study and calculate the potential returns with our solar calculator.
+As a result, after investing just $90,500 (because $409,500 of the $500,000 investment comes back in the form of up-front tax savings), he/she can make up to $500,000 over 20 years!
+That’s a 550% return!

 Year-by-Year Tax Savings